Ads are placed by Google. No endorsement by President Elect should be inferred.

 Cathaleen L. Ashton, Thomas V. Barbera, Calvin T. Brown, Robert P. Cassidy, Helen Covington, William P. Dooling, William Eddy, Candice E. Lopes, Mushtaque A. Minza, Elizabeth Moroney, Sharon M. Pollard, Susan Thomson

 Joan Robinson Cheeks, Ida I. DeHaas, Stanley W. Harris, Charley Jackson Jr., Bruce McAttee, Carol Vining Moore, Marcela L. Ort, Michael Pitt, Vickie Sue Price, Margaret Robinson, Harless Scott, Richard Shoemaker, Roger Short, Leonard Smigielski, Elizabeth D. Tavarozzi, Paul Todd, Yvonne Williams

-Sonja Berg, Vi Grooms-Alban, Matthew Little, Michael Meuers, Tim O'Brien, Lil Ortendahl, Everett Pettiford, Jean Schiebel, Frank Simon, Chandler Harrison Stevens
+unknown which nine of the following electors voted for Kerry: Sonja Berg, Vi Grooms-Alban, Matthew Little, Michael Meuers, Tim O'Brien, Lil Ortendahl, Everett Pettiford, Jean Schiebel, Frank Simon, Chandler Harrison Stevens

 James H. (Jimmy) Creekmore, Victor Mavar, W.D.
 (Billy) Mounger, Wayne Parker, John F. Phillips, Kelly S. Segars

 Fred Dyer, Warren Erdman, Richard Hardy, Rosemary Kochner, Steve Krueger, John Marschalk, Carolyn McDowell, Emory Melton, Cathy Owens, John Schudy, Miriam Stonebraker